pretix/pretix-docs/docs/guides/pretixscan/android.md

     As soon as the device that has scanned the ticket performs a successful synchronization, and then the other devices also perform a successful synchronization.
     After that, pretixSCAN will correctly identify the ticket as "Ticket already used".

-If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
+If you want to enable offline mode, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-h:: in the top right corner and then tap :btn:Settings:.
 Then check the boxes next to "Offline scanning", "Automatic Synchronization", and "Download orders".

-If the network connection at your check-in is present, but unstable, you can leave "Offline scanning" unchecked and instead tap the setting "Automatically turn offline mode on and off".
+If the network connection at your check-in is present, but unstable, you can leave "Offline scanning" unchecked and instead tap :btn:Automatically turn offline mode on and off:.
-The default selection is "Manual mode (off)".
+The default selection is `Manual mode (off)`.
 This means that pretixSCAN will not enable or disable offline scanning automatically.

-If you select, for example, "3 seconds or errors", pretixSCAN will enable offline scanning if at least one of the following three conditions is met:
+If you select, for instance, "3 seconds or errors", pretixSCAN will enable offline scanning if at least one of the following three conditions is met:

  - pretixSCAN has been attempting to verify a code for three seconds without success
  - pretixSCAN has encountered three errors while attempting to verify a code